zairm/finddup/README.md

 Finds duplicate files in FILEs and outputs them in groups Each FILE can a path to a directory or a file
-Given FILEs will not be filtered out given any OPTION
+Given FILEs will not be filtered out given any OPTION Ignores all symlinks

 Options:
   -h, --help            show this help message and exit -r, --recurse         Recursively check files in subdirectories -a, --all             Include directories and files begining with .
+  -v, --verbose         Output all errors to stderr as they occour (disabled
+                        by default)
   -s SORT, --sort=SORT  Sort group by size: ASCE for ascending.
 DESC for
                         decending
   --lsize               List file size of a single file in each group along